vervain

 Where: Sunny herb patches with free-draining soil, wild patches and borders where its airy stems can complement lower-growing plants.

-Folklore: Revered plant, used in spiritual, ceremonial and medicinal ways by by ancient cultures.
+Folklore: Revered and used in spiritual, ceremonial and medicinal ways by ancient cultures.
+Believed to be a good omen and associated with love and used in love charms up until medieval times.

 Donate seeds to Exeter Seed Bank